0xWOLAND/cool-command-prompt/README.md

 It is also available to be downloaded from the iTerm2 website at https://www.iterm2.com/downloads.html.

 Currently, the files have only been able to work for the ZSH shell, but it may or may not work for other shells.
-Copy and paste the init.zshrc file's contents into your .zshrc file by running:
+Copy and paste the zshrc.txt file's contents into your .zshrc file by running:

 vim ~/.zshrc